-To execute Hive queries, you must use Beeline.
+To execute Hive gueries, you must use Beeline.
 Hive CLI is not supported with Sentry and therefore its access to the Hive Metastore must be disabled.
-This is especially necessary if the metastore has sensitive metadata.
-To do this, give the hive user read/execute permission to the Hive CLI file and then remove global execute permission, at least, to the Hive CLI file in the HIVE_HOME path.
-Assuming HIVE_HOME is /opt/cloudera/parcels/CDH/bin/hive, disable the HIVE CLI as follows:
+This is especially necessary if the Hive metastore has sensitive metadata.
+To do this, set the Hive Metastore Access Control and Proxy User Groups Override property for the Hive service in Cloudera Manager.
+For example, to give the hive user permission to impersonate only members of the hive and hue groups, set the property to: hive, hue